tsouche/dev_environment/README.md

-# Rust Development Environment Builder (env_builder)
+# Rust Environment Builder (env_builder)

-**Multi-environment deployment platform for Rust applications with MongoDB**
+**Consistent development, test, and production environment deployment platform for Rust applications with MongoDB**

 ---

 ## 📋 Overview

-The `env_builder` project provides automated deployment scripts to create consistent, containerized Rust development environments across different targets:
+The `env_builder` project provides automated deployment scripts to create consistent, containerized Rust environments across the full development lifecycle:

 - **Development** - Local Windows laptop with full debugging tools and SSH access
 - **Test** - Synology NAS with backend services for integration testing
 - **Production** - Synology NAS with optimized, secure server deployment

+All environments are **consistent** - using the same base configuration with environment-specific optimizations.
 Each environment is fully containerized using Docker and includes:
-- Rust development environment with toolchain
+- Rust toolchain and build environment (dev only; test and prod use pre-built binaries)
 - MongoDB database with initialization
 - Environment-specific configuration and security
 - Automated setup and deployment scripts